BeautifulGardens

 Our gardens tell Ushaw’s story perfectly.
 Once a community of faith, reinvented into one of Durham’s best visitor attractions, open for all since 2014.

-When Ushaw’s school for priests closed, its gardens fell wild and overgrown.
+When the seminary closed, its gardens fell wild and overgrown.

 After lying abandoned and unloved, volunteer gardeners and friends of Ushaw set about saving them.

-Now fully restored, visitors love perching on our benches with a good book, sharing stories over coffee and soaking up fresh air and freedom.
+As we continue to restore them we love to see visitors perching on our benches with a good book, sharing stories over coffee and soaking up fresh air and freedom.

 Old photographs show these magnificent plants as tiny shrubs as far back as 1865.